Privacy Policy

 Purposes for which we will use your personal data

-We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
+We have set out below, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.
+Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out below.

-To process and deliver your order including:
+1. Registering you as a new customer, process and deliver your order including:

 (a) Manage payments, fees and charges